Biblical Theology

 Listen to this article

-Overall, Genesis 14:2 provides a glimpse into the historical context of Abraham’s time, introduces the conflict between the kings of Sodom and Gomorrah with other kings, and sets the stage for subsequent events in the narrative.
-It also highlights the imminent judgment that awaited the wicked cities of Sodom and Gomorrah.
+Overall, Genesis 14:2 provides a concise snapshot of the geopolitical strife of Abraham’s era, introduces the opposing royal alliances, and sets the stage for the rescue of Lot and the eventual judgment on the wicked cities of Sodom and Gomorrah.

 Share this: